striezel/updater/readme.md

 ## Usage

-The update is a command-line program, there is no graphical user interface yet (and maybe there never will be one).
+The updater is a command-line program, there is no graphical user interface yet (and maybe there never will be one).
 Basic invocation is as follows:

     updater.exe operation [options]